-Soacha, Bogota is one of Colombia’s hidden gems.
-Despite some initial hestitation, I had an amazing experience Couchsurfing with a local family.
+Soacha Colombia is a hidden gem that rests in this country.
+Despite some initial hesitation, I had an amazing experience Couchsurfing with a local family.

 When I arrived in Colombia, I didn’t know what to expect.
 To many, especially my relatively conservative Chinese parents, Latin America is synonym with numerous things-many positives, but more negatives.

 My dad’s reaction to this three-week journey was almost silly.
 He barely uttered a word.

 In recent years, my ventures have brought me to some countries deemed ‘unsafe’ by the general public.
 My dad, especially the protective soul, usually send articles of warning before my departure.
 Whether it be a murder in one country or a rape in another, these ‘words of wisdom’ often gave me lots of confidence in my already purchased plane tickets.

 I mean, what makes a trip better than expecting for the worst? 🙂

 So it was a complete surprise that he remained comment-less when I decided to start exploring South America-my 5th continent, this year.

 Colombia, with its vibrant culture and delicious food, was the obvious first choice.

 Here are a few extra things to make your trip around Soacha easier!